rohankosalge/cs182/README.md

 ## Homework 3
 **I implemented two models: a basic LM derived from RNN/LSTM layers, and a vanilla Transformer aimed at summarizing text.
-I also toyed with Knowledge Distillation.**
+I also toyed with Knowledge Distillation.**<br>
 *Lectures covered: 11-13*<br>
 *Time Spent: ~8 hours*<br>